 The student begins with the screen in this mode to set up a list of prioritized courses with alternatives and free time requests.

 Table of courses ordered by student’s priority (courses on the first line have the highest priority).
-Each course can have up to two alternatives that have the same priority for the student as his/her first choice on a given line.
-The second or third choice are only used if the first choice is unavailable or does not fit with higher priority courses in the list.
+Each course can have one or more alternatives that have the same priority for the student as his/her first choice on a given line.
+The second or later choice are only used if the first choice is unavailable or does not fit with higher priority courses in the list.

 The Personal Schedule mode of the Student Scheduling Assistant screen presents a list of classes with their assigned times and rooms to which further changes can be made.
 The user can click on any class and get to the Alternatives screen where there are options for change (if any change is possible) - for example, to take a course at a different time or in a different location.